AbdulRafay03/ATM-Cash-Forecast/README.md

 12. **Last30Days_mean**: Average transaction value over the past 30 days, capturing medium-term trends.

-13. **Difference**: Measures changes in transaction value compared to previous periods, indicating deviations from typical patterns.
+13. **Difference**: Measures changes in transaction value of the previous 2 days, indicating deviations from typical patterns.

 14. **HolidayType**: Details the type of holiday, which can affect transaction behavior differently depending on the type of holiday.